RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 ## Start the Spark streaming job in a window

-If ZK and Kafka are running locally...
+If Zookeeper and Kafka are running locally...

     $ ./run-spark